 Sec.
-7. Examinations for license.
-Each applicant for license shall present to the executive secretary of the board on blanks furnished by the board, a written application for examination and license, containing such information as the board may require, accompanied by a fee of \$5.
+7. Examinations for license.-Each applicant for license shall present to the executive secretary of the board on blanks furnished by the board, a written application for examination and license, containing such information as the board may require, accompanied by a fee of \$5.
 Examinations shall be in whole or in part in writing and shall be of a thorough and practical character.
 They shall include such provisions of the National Electrical Code as the board may deem appropriate.

-Any person failing to pass his first such examination may be re-examined at any subsequent meeting of said board, within r year of such first examination without additional fee and thereafter may be examined as often as he may desire upon the payment of the fee of \$5 for each examination.
+Any person failing to pass his first such examination may be re-examined at any subsequent meeting of said board, within 1 year of such first examination without additional fee, and thereafter may be examined as often as he may desire upon the payment of the fee of \$5 for each examination. $(1953, c.
+307, \S 1.)$ affairs of such corporation, or the members of such partnership directly in charge of its business affairs, apply for the examinations hereinbefore provided and satisfy the board of their qualifications as electricians. $(1953, c.
+307, \S 1.)$

+Sec.
+8. Renewal of licenses.-All licenses issued as aforesaid shall expire on the last day of the calendar year in which issued and they may be renewed thereafter for periods of 1 year without further examination on payment of a fee of \$5 for each year.
+(1953, c.
+307, § 1.)

+Sec.
+9. Corporations and partnerships may be licensed.-The board may issue its license to corporations and partnerships engaged in the business of making electrical installations and applying therefor, provided that one or more officers or employees of any such corporation directly in charge of the business Vol. 2

+Sec.
+10. Disposal of fees.-All fees received by the board shall be paid by the executive officer to the treasurer of state to be used for carrying out the provisions of sections 1 to 14, inclusive.
+(1953, c.
+307, § 1.)

+See c.
+18, § 31, re use of fees, etc.

-- Sec.
-8. Renewal of licenses.
-All licenses issued as aforesaid shall expire on the last day of the calendar year in which issued, and they may be renewed thereafter for periods of r year without further examination on payment of a fee of \$5 for each year. - Sec.
-9. Corporations and partnerships may be licensed.
-The board may issue its license to corporations and partnerships engaged in the business of making electrical installations and applying therefor, provided that one or more officers or employees of any such corporation directly in charge of the business affairs of such corporation, or the members of such partnership directly in charge of its business affairs, apply for the examinations hereinbefore provided and satisfy the board of their qualifications as electricians. - Sec.
-10. Disposal of fees.
-All fees received by the board shall be paid by the executive officer thereof into the treasury of the state and may be used for carrying out the provisions of sections 1 to 14, inclusive. - Sec.
-11. Investigation of complaints; licenses may be revoked.
-The board shall investigate all complaints made to it and all cases of noncompliance with or violation of the provisions of sections 1 to 14, inclusive.
-The board shall have the power to suspend or to revoke the license of any licensed electrician who is found guilty of: - I. The practice of any fraud or deceit in obtaining a license; - II.
-Any gross negligence, incompetency or misconduct in the perforformance of the work of making electrical installations.
-Continued failure to conform with applicable regulations of the National Electrical
+Sec.
+11. Investigation of complaints; licenses may be revoked.- The board shall investigate all complaints made to it and all cases of noncompliance with or violation of the provisions of sections 1 to 14, inclusive.
+The board shall have the power to suspend or to revoke the license of any licensed electrician who is found guilty of:

+I. The practice of any fraud or deceit in obtaining a license;

-Code, National Electrical Safety Code or of other safety codes which have been approved by the American Standards Association shall be prima facie evidence of such gross negligence and incompetency.
+II.
+Any gross negligence, incompetency or misconduct in the performance of the work of making electrical installations.
+Continued failure to conform with applicable regulations of the National Electrical Code, National Electrical Safety Code or of other safety codes which have been approved by the American Standards Association shall be prima facie evidence of such gross negligence and incompetency.